facebook/wdt/README.md

 glog (google logging library)

-Parts of the Facebook Folly open source library (as set in the CMakefile) Mostly conv, threadlocal and checksum support.
+Parts of Facebook's Folly open source library (as set in the CMakefile) Mostly conv, threadlocal and checksum support.

 You can build and embed wdt as a library with as little as a C++11 compiler and glog - and you could macro away glog or replace it by printing to stderr if needed.

 ## Code layout